blekenbleu/blekenbleu.github.io/Arduino/index.md

 Blue Pill boot jumpers *are unchanged* when flashing by ST-LINK or HID bootloader.

 #### STM32duino
-Many STM32 Arduino projects use [Roger Clark's core](https://github.com/rogerclarkmelbourne/Arduino_STM32) and bootloader,
+Many STM32 Arduino projects use [Roger Clark's core](https://github.com/rogerclarkmelbourne/Arduino_STM32) and bootloader AKA Maple,
 but Arduino now has an ST Microelectronics-supported [core and board manager](https://github.com/stm32duino/Arduino_Core_STM32/releases)
 for which there is an [HID bootloader](https://github.com/Serasidis/STM32_HID_Bootloader), as described [on YouTube](https://www.youtube.com/watch?v=Myon8H111PQ).